Omaralsaabi/Omaralsaabi/README.md

 - 🔭 I’m currently **a Data Scientist intern**

-- 🌱 I’m currently learning **Machine/Deep Learning, Data Science, Computer Vision and NLP**
+- 🌱 I’m currently learning **Machine, Deep Learning, Computer Vision and NLP**

 - 👯 I’m looking to collaborate on **projects related to the above mentioned fields**